 - I thought it would be fun to make some rub-on Icons for my calendar pages, using Rub-Onz sheets.
 I made some simple icons and turned them into a printable PDF, so you can use them too.

 - These come with two different types of sheets: a white sheet you print on, and an adhesive sheet with a plastic covering.
 You’ll notice that one side of the white sheet is more matte and less shiny.
 That’s the side you want to print on.
 Be sure that if you’re printing text, you remember to print using the reverse or mirror image setting.
 My PDF is already reversed for you, so it’s ready to print.

 - Carefully separate the white liner sheet from the plastic adhesive sheet.
 The adhesive should be face-up on the table.
 Slowly lay the printed sheet on top of it, so the inked side is against the adhesive.
 A stick is included to burnish the back of the film.

 - Cut out the shape you want.
 Now the trick is to remove the clear plastic covering to expose the adhesive.
 Sometimes the white film will want to come off instead, but it’s the clear plastic that you need to remove.
 Adhere to the paper and smooth with your fingertip.

 - For my last project, I wanted to make some pockets to organize things like receipts and tickets.
 I thought Vellum would be perfect for this since I can see what’s in it at a glance.
 Grafix makes a variety of Vellum sheets, including this super cool gold finish.

-- For my size of planner, I can get two pockets out of one sheet of Vellum.
-I’m folding it in half lengthwise, and then using a calendar page as a template to trim off the excess on the long edge.
+- For my size of the planner, I can get two pockets out of one sheet of Vellum.
+I’m folding it in half lengthwise and then using a calendar page as a template to trim off the excess on the long edge.

 - Cut across the width of the Vellum diagonally.